 Sign and date the return.
-A refund will not be allowed without a signature.
+We will not issue a refund without a signature.

 In the case of a partnership, LP or LLP, a general partner must sign the return.
 In the case of an LLC, a member must sign the return, or if the LLC has vested management in a manager or managers, a manager must sign the return.
 If receivers, trustees in bankruptcy or assignees are operating the property or business of the partnership/LP/LLP/LLC, then the receiver, trustee or assignee must sign the return.